 - Z80 assembler (There wasn’t much choice anyway in 1979),

 - C, C++ in the hope that it was next logical step from C (…shudder… boy was I wrong),

 and a motley assortment of side distractions such as Pascal and Visual Basic.

-I have now settled for a comfortable mix of dynamic languages such as Perl and Python.
+I’ve now settled for a comfortable mix of dynamic languages such as Perl and Python.

 I’m still looking for that elusive, hyper productive language and I keep finding myself drawn to various flavours of Lisp such as Clojure.
-When I mention that to some software people they go all quiet as if I’m considering joining a cult, so I’m keeping it to myself.
+When I mention that to some software people they go all quiet as if I’m considering joining a cult so I’m keeping it to myself.